Forensicom/Bootcamp/CaseStudy.md

 ### Contributors
-Eric Lamoureuz
-Larry Gagnon
-Athura Thavathasan
-Ramchandran, Karthika
+Eric Lamoureux, Larry Gagnon, Athura Thavathasan, Ramchandran, Karthika

 Modify the README file to include the following features.
 Note: The list below includes the minimum requirements.
 Feel free to add other markdown features!